 Rhode Island · Nurses

-Defending Nurses Against Ethics Complaints in Rhode Island
+Nurse Ethics Defense in Rhode Island

 If you are a Rhode Island nurse facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The Rhode Island Board of Nurse Registration and Nursing Education has resources, lawyers, and investigators on its side.
 You should too.